sgfin/sgfin.github.io_old/_posts/2018-03-16-Adversarial-Lecture-Notes.md

 bibliography: '/assets/adversarial_lecture_notes/bib.bib'
 ---

 These notes are based on an excellent lecture given by Aleksander Madry at MIT on 3/14/2018.
+Prepared with the help of Anastasiya Belyaeva and Ryan Chung.

 -   [Introduction: Security threats in the Deep Learning Pipeline](#introduction-security-threats-in-the-deep-learning-pipeline)